 Yesterday I journeyed to San Diego- with three swings that I hoped to find.
-And to my surprise, we found all three no problem.
-Here’s a guide for those that may have the same unusual desire to find swings that I do, or anyone in the San Diego area that wants to spice up their routine and find some truly unique places to hangout.
+And to my surprise, we found all three with no problem.
+Here’s a guide for those who may have the same unusual desire to find swings that I do or anyone in the San Diego area who wants to spice up their routine and find some truly unique places to hang out.

 Secret Swing #1

 Swing #1 and #2 are both located in La Jolla- crazily enough, they’re only about 100 yards apart from one another.
 But from the trail, you can barely see either and it would be easy to miss them if you didn’t know what to look for.
 Let me explain.

 You will want to park somewhere near Sunny Jim Sea Cave.
 Side note: if you haven’t spent the $5 to go down into the Sunny Jim Sea Cave, I’d highly recommend it!
 Street parking in the nearby residential areas is the route I’d personally take, but you’re more than welcome to find paid parking if that’s your preference.
 Parking is often hard to find in this highly popular area, so I suggest getting there early.
 Plus, then you may get the swings all to yourself!
 We arrived around 9 a.m. on a Saturday.

 Walk past the Sunny Jim Sea Cave store entrance and head towards the water- there’s a nice hiking/walking trail called the Coast Walk Trail that you can’t miss.
 This is your trail to secret and epic swings!

 About .5 miles down the trail, you will come to a bridge.
 Just before the bridge, there is a well-worn path to the left and one to the right.
 Towards the left is the cliff side and ocean.
 Follow that path (carefully, it is muddy and slippery) and you will quickly see swing #1.